tsani/ahvoda/api.markdown

 JSON schemas are used to validate both incoming requests and outgoing responses, to ensure end-to-end correctness of the data.

-See `json-schemas/README.markdown` for more information.
+See `json-schemas/api.json` for details about the validation rules.

 Dates